ck-earlyrepos/Nursing-Homes-and-COVID/README.md

 This is a heavily improved version of my undergraduate econometrics project.
 My professor wanted us to be thorough in our investigation, and maybe you do too!

+# Output
+You can see the output [here](https://htmlpreview.github.io/?https://github.com/Ckrenzer/Nursing-Homes-and-COVID/blob/main/Nursing-Homes-and-COVID.html).